philipdelff/NMdata/README.md

 for ensuring readability in Nonmem, and ensuring traceability of datasets back to data generation scripts.

+## Check data as read by NONMEM

+Finally, the `NMcheckData` function will do an extensive and fully automated set of checks of the data before you run NONMEM.
+And did NONMEM not behave? `NMcheckData` can debug the data *as seen by NONMEM*.
+That’s right - it has never been easier to find data bugs.

 ## Automated and general reader of Nonmem results data

 Reading the resulting data from Nonmem can require a few manual steps.